Shaf8808/battleships/README.md

 I managed to resolve this issue by constantly testing as I wrote each line of code, and printing each line after it was written onto the terminal

 * One big issue that had to be looked at was the number of boards that was going to be included in my game.
-I decided that it would be best to include two, one hidden, and the other
+I decided that it would be best to include two, one hidden, and the other a player board that the user would see and interact with during the game.

 ## Validator Testing